-1. Immediate – Unacceptable employee performance or attitude needs to be addressed immediately.
-Not after things have built up overtime, not on the annual review; immediately.
+Unacceptable employee performance or attitude needs to be addressed immediately.
+Not after things have built up over time, not on the annual review; immediately.
 I felt the burn immediately.
 Your employees need, and deserve, immediate feedback on their performance.

-3. Consistent – If I go into my kitchen next week and touch the oven while it’s hot, I will get burned.
+If I go into my kitchen next week and touch the oven while it’s hot, I will get burned.
 Again.
 The oven is consistent in delivering its consequences.
 Feedback, coaching and discipline are to be consistent if they are to be effective in ushering in change.
 You can’t ignore a variance today and then stand firm against the same infraction 6 months from now.
 You must consistently address unacceptable performance and poor attitudes.
-You must consistently offer support, coaching and counsel.
+You must consistently offer support, coaching, and counsel.

-4. Impersonal – I touched the inside surface of a 375 degree oven.
+I touched the inside surface of a 375-degree oven.
 That is why I got burned.
 It was not personal.
 The sting and ugly sore are the consequences I must endure because I touched a hot oven.
 The burn had nothing to do with my years of experience in the kitchen, or lack thereof, professional title, or how the oven felt about me.
 It was impersonal.
 Your feedback and discipline must be impersonal too.
-Consistently give the same level of feedback, coaching and discipline to any employee who fails to meet expectations.
+Consistently give the same level of feedback, coaching, and discipline to any employee who fails to meet expectations.

 The bed and breakfast does not have Band-Aids, but there is Target 3 miles away.
 I can cover my mistake with a bandage.
 But it’s not that easy for you.
 You have a professional and ethical responsibility to coach your employees fairly and to give them every possible opportunity to deliver their best performance.
 You do this by ensuring that your coaching and discipline is immediate, foreseeable, consistent and impersonal.